Gregg Hansford: Belgian Grand Prix accident

+Upon his return to racing, he suffered another serious crash at the 1981 Belgian Grand Prix when his front brake disc calipers had been improperly replaced.
+When the brakes failed, Hansford entered an escape road used as an emergency run-off area and managed to slow the motorcycle to approximately 70 km/h with the rear brake, before hitting a car illegally parked by a track marshal.
+The accident broke the same femur that had been injured at Imola.
+More serious problems developed from blood clots in his thigh and it would take several years to recover, forcing Hansford's retirement from motorcycle racing.

+Hansford returned to Australia where he owned motorcycle dealerships in Brisbane and a personal watercraft shop on the Gold Coast.
+He continued to develop his businesses however, he was compelled by his competitive nature to announce that he would pursue an auto racing career.

 Touring Cars

 Hansford then turned to touring car racing in 1982 with Allan Moffat Racing.
 He had previous ties to the Moffat team and was actually entered to partner Colin Bond in the second Moffat Ford Dealers Ford Falcon in the 1977 Hardie-Ferodo 1000.
 However, a motorcycle racing crash caused injuries which saw Hansford forced to withdraw from the race and be replaced by open wheel driver Alan Hamilton.
 The car he was to drive with Bond finished second in Ford's famous 1–2 victory at Bathurst in 1977.

-Hansford's first touring car race was in the second Moffat Mazda RX-7 at the 1982 Sandown 500 driving with young open wheel hot shoe Lucio Cesario.
+Hansford's first touring car race was in the second Moffat Mazda RX-7 at the 1982 Sandown 500 driving with young open wheel prospect Lucio Cesario.
 After the car failed to finish at Sandown, the pair were to drive the car in the 1982 James Hardie 1000 at Bathurst but a practice crash by Cesario saw them as non-starters in the race.
 Hansford then put in some good performances in the Mazda in the 1983 Australian Touring Car Championship.
 His first ATCC race was in Round 6 at Surfers Paradise where he qualified a surprising 3rd behind Moffat and Brock and after missing a gear at the start and dropping to 11th at the first turn, put in a great drive to finish in 3rd place.
 He then finished in 6th place at Oran Park before finishing second to Peter Brock's Holden Dealer Team Commodore in the wet final round at Lakeside in Brisbane (Moffat finished 3rd to clinch his 4th ATCC).
-He then went and qualified 12th in the Mazda at the 1983 James Hardie 1000 (Moffat qualified his car 14th), though problems saw him and co-driver Garry Waldon not classified as finishers after only completing 49 laps.
+He then qualified 12th in the Mazda at the 1983 James Hardie 1000 (Moffat qualified his car 14th), though problems saw him and co-driver Garry Waldon not classified as finishers after only completing 49 laps.
 Moffat and Japanese driver Yoshimi Katayama finished second outright.